“Building Florida One Block at a Time”

 The Masonry Association of Florida and the Florida Masonry Apprentice & Educational Foundation are aggressively addressing the opportunity to recruiting and training new masons for our industry.
 Currently, there are ten apprentice programs running throughout the state with approximately 200 apprentices enrolled.
 However, these efforts are not enough to keep up with the demand of the masonry trade to keep our industry viable and competitive.
 It is estimated that 300-500 new masons per year are needed to support demand and address attrition.

-Brad Kibbe is the Executive Director of Apprenticeship for the Florida Masonry Apprenticeship and Educational Foundation (FMAEF).
 The FMAEF partners with LEA’s, colleges, Department of Corrections, and contractors to provide apprenticeship programs that train and employ apprentices across Florida.
 The FMAEF was awarded the 2018 National Career Pathways Network (NCPN) Career Pathways Excellence award.

 Follow us on LinkedIn